 To make this pattern you need to measure the Bust round and Hip round.
 Other measures are all standard.

-( Checkout the post on How to take body measurements including the hip for more details)
+( Checkout the post on How to take body measurements for more details)

 Steps to stitch this pattern

-First finish the necklines of front ad back bodice peces as any regulr tunic.
+First, finish the necklines of the front ad back bodice pieces as any regular tunic

 Join the Shoulder seams